Treating Liver Cancer

 Through working towards achieving harmony, Traditional Chinese Medicine (TCM) attempts to correct the imbalance that may have contributed to the disease.
 Chinese herbs may be used to work towards this balance.
 They may for example invigorate qi, or life energy, support the spleen and regulate circulation.
 With a knowledgeable therapist who is capable of properly determining what your body requires for balance, TCM may be able to lengthen life, support conventional drugs or therapies and reduce the symptoms of liver cancer.

-While choosing this alternative treatment may help some patients it is so important to first, find an experienced TMC therapist, and second to talk to your doctor about any herbs you are considering taking.
+talk to your doctor about any herbs you are considering taking.
 If possible, ask your doctor to refer you to a TCM therapist that they are comfortable with.
 Herbal medicine can conflict with certain medications that are being taken to treat cancer of the liver, or any other conditions.
 Only consider botanical medicine after discussing this options with your physician.

 There are several different forms of mind-body medicine that can be useful for liver cancer patients.
 Medication, yoga, deep breathing, guided imagery and energy healing can all help by decreasing stress and improving mental well-being.
 Better psychological health does two things.
 First, the quality of life while dealing with liver cancer can improve.
 Addressing stress, anxiety and depression can make it easier to live with this disease.
 Second, it increases the body’s ability to heal.
 While only a subtle effect, any positive action is beneficial for dealing with symptoms and side effects.